qube-ai/corelib/README.md

 # corelib
 Library for faster development of IoT devices.

+## ESP8266
+  See this [repo](https://github.com/qube-ai/esp8266-corelib-example) for example implementation.

 ## Defaults
   - If serial connection is not configured, then it is setup at 115200 baud